 In the 1930s, Cayce predicted that North America would experience chaos: "Los Angeles, San Francisco . . . will be among those that will be destroyed before New York".
 These events were to have happened "in the period of '58 to '98".
 They did not.

 As for Yogananda, he foretold a third and fourth World War, Europe devastated, Russia annihilated, and England finished - and all before the year 2000 CE.
-You may say he was mistaken.
+You may say he was wrong.
+What are Jews told do with false prophets ?
 (Kriyananda 2011:125-26; 1973, ch 6).

 Strange dreams, huh?

 Kriyananda, Swami.
 Paramhansa Yogananda: A Biography with Personal Reflections and Reminiscences.
 Nevada City, CA: Crystal Clarity, 2011.

 Kriyananda, Swami, ed.
 The Road Ahead: World Prophecies by the Great Master, Paramahansa Yogananda.
 Nevada City, CA: Ananda Publications, 1973.

 Yogananda, Paramahansa.
 Scientific Healing Affirmations: Theory and Practice of Concentration.
 11th ed.
 Los Angeles, CA: Self-Realization Fellowship, 2003.